VihaanMa11/Stock_prediction/README.md

 3. Analyzing Results
 4. Handling Visual Studio Code (VS Code)
 5. The process of transferring an entire folder to GitHub using Visual Studio Code (VS Code):
+6. Finding the right dataset on kaggle
+7. cleaning the dataset